Rush Hour movies in order

 Rush Hour 3 (2007)

 We conclude our marathon with Rush Hour 3, the most international film in the trilogy.
-This time, Lee and Carter travel to Paris, where an attack on the Chinese ambassador leads to a mysterious conspiracy within the highest circles of the Triads.
-The film throws everything into the mix: Paris chase scenes, a hilarious interlude in a monastery, and a surprising role for Roman Polanski as Commissaire Revi (yes, really).
-And then there's Yvan Attal as George, the French taxi driver with a love for American action films a perfect mirror for the viewer.
+This time, Lee and Carter head to Paris, where an attack on the Chinese ambassador leads to a mysterious conspiracy within the highest levels of the Triads.
+The film throws everything into the mix: There are chase scenes in Paris, a funny interlude in a monastery, and a surprising role for Roman Polanski as Commissaire Revi (yes, really).
+Yvan Attal plays George, a French taxi driver with a love for American action movies that's a perfect mirror for the viewer.
+Emotionally, the film gains depth with the character Kenji (Hiroyuki Sanada), who has ties to Lee's past.
+The fight scenes, especially the ones in the Eiffel Tower, are choreographed really well and stay true to Jackie Chan's stunt style.
+They don't use CGI, just pure physical comedy and timing.
+And yes, the clown fight scene is so absurd that it works.
+Rush Hour 3 is the last in the trilogy, and it ends with a fun nod to the whole series.
+There's also a blooper reel that makes you want to watch more.

 Why You Should Watch the Rush Hour Trilogy in Order

-For the ultimate experience: start early in the evening, have plenty of snacks (egg rolls, anyone?), and take short breaks between the films to discuss bloopers and practice your impersonations.
-Set your TV to cinema mode, invite friends who have never seen the films (or those who have seen them too many times), and make it a themed night.
+For the ultimate experience, start early in the evening, have plenty of snacks (egg rolls, anyone?), and take short breaks between the films to discuss bloopers and practice your impersonations.
+Set your TV to cinema mode, invite friends who've never seen the films (or those who have seen them too many times), and make it a themed night.
 Bonus points if someone dresses up as Carter in his Las Vegas outfit.
+And if you're not done with Chan and Tucker after the trilogy?
+Check out the making-ofs, interviews with Brett Ratner about how the franchise was created, and any rumors about Rush Hour 4.
+Let's be real: who doesn't want new adventures from the most chaotic duo since Riggs and Murtaugh?
+Huh!
+"Good God, y'all!" without checking the lyrics first.